fishcus/KAP-manual/en/model/streaming_cube.en.md

 ### Run a Build

-You can trigger the build job from web GUI, by clicking “Actions” -> “Build”, or sending a request to KAP RESTful API with ‘curl’ command:
+You can trigger the build job from web GUI, by clicking “Actions” -> “Build”, or sending a request to Kyligence Enterprise RESTful API with ‘curl’ command:

 	curl -X PUT --user ADMIN:KYLIN -H "Accept: application/vnd.apache.kylin-v2+json" -H "Content-Type:application/json" -H "Accept-Language: en" -d '{ "sourceOffsetStart": 0, "sourceOffsetEnd": 9223372036854775807, "buildType": "BUILD"}' http://localhost:7070/kylin/api/cubes/{your_cube_name}/build_streaming

 Please notice that the API endpoint is different from a normal cube (this URL ends with “build_streaming”).

 Here 0 means it is from the last position, and 9223372036854775807 (Long.MAX_VALUE) means to the end position on Kafka topic.
-If it is the first time to build (no previous segment), KAP will seek the beginning of the topics as the start position.
+If it is the first time to build (no previous segment), Kyligence Enterprise will seek the beginning of the topics as the start position.

 In the “Monitor” page, a new job is generated; Wait it 100% finished.